varelaerick/Portfolio/index.md

 ### **Google Ads - Search Queries Clustering**

-* Tested 4 different cluster algos to choose and label the **Search Queries** with the most meaningful cluster model to help online businesses to reduce costs in their campaigns.
+* Tested 4 different cluster algos to choose and label the **Search Queries** with the most meaningful cluster model based on the users **online behavior** to help online businesses to reduce costs in their campaigns.
 * The data was exported from **Google Analytics**.
 * Preprocessed the data before de modeling analysing the correlation of the features and normalizing them.
 * Specified the number of clusters using **silhouette score** for each of the cluster algos.